-But I’ve changed many of the ingredients to suit me!
+This is my gluten-free peach cake recipe.
+I’ve changed many of the ingredients from the original recipe to suit me!
 For instance, I don’t use butter, I use honey and yogurt, and I bake it off in a cast iron skillet.
-I think my version is healthier, and (after trying the original) I think my version is tastier!
+I think my version is healthier, and (after trying the original) tastier!

 Now that peaches are in season all over this a perfect time to give this cake a try.
 If you cook for gluten-intolerant folks, it’s a natural, but I’ve found that nearly everyone loves this peach cake.

 I am writing this as a GLUTEN FREE recipe.
 I am assuming that if you need to have a gluten free diet that you know to check all things that you use to make sure they are gluten free.